-Even companies with in-house recruiting teams need a hand sourcing great candidates before competitors snapped them up – especially in the high-demand tech scene where passive recruiting gets a bead on talented workers before they even start looking at job postings.
+Even in-house recruiting teams need help sourcing great candidates before competitors snapped them up – especially in the high-demand tech scene where passive recruiters often reach out to talented workers before they even start looking at job postings.

 Approved vendor lists may seem like a headache to the IT staffing firm that has yet to get their foot in the door with their target companies.
 But a mile in the other man’s shoes, so to speak, should make it clear why they exist in the first place.